SumiSastri/nodeJs-and-server-side-javascript/websocketsApp/README.md

 - open with the LiveServer VSCode extension, ensure the front-end is working.
 - add the style sheet link to Bootstrap (or whatever CSS library you are using)

-3. Connect the html boiler plate file to the server, with the Express the `app.get()` method change the routing to the static files.
+3. Connect the html boiler plate file to the server, with Express `server.js` the `app.get()` method change the routing to the static files.
 The call back takes the absolute path name if your server is not in the root files.

 ```
 app.get("/", (req, res) => {